kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

 > Estimated time to completion: 2 minutes.

-List the node pools for the nomad cluster:
+List the node pools for the `nomad` Kubernetes cluster:

 ```
 gcloud container node-pools list --cluster nomad